 More Heavy Hitters

-Making the case for Stihl’s premium BGA 200, it hit an impressive 21.3 Newtons with both the AP3000 backpack battery and the 6.3Ah AP300 battery pack.
-Between the performance level and the extended runtime a backpack battery offers, there’s little doubt this is the best battery-powered blower for performance-minded Pros.
+Stihl’s flagship BGA 200 measured an impressive 21.3 Newtons and that number stayed consistent when using either the AP3000 backpack battery or the 6.3Ah AP300 pack.
+Given the high blowing force and the excellent runtime you can get using the backpack battery, Stihl dominates as the best battery-powered blower for performance-minded Pros.

-EGO’s 650 CFM blower earns the brand a second mention in this list.
-With the 5.0Ah battery it comes with, we hit 20.3 Newtons.
+If you don’t need the maximum amount of force, we really like the power and runtime of the EGO 650 CFM blower. using the 5.0Ah battery, it reaches 20.3 Newtons.
 It was a little higher with a 7.5Ah battery.
 However, we held 23.2 Newtons with a fully charged 10.0Ah battery.
 Unless you have the backpack holster, we don’t recommend using this configuration because of the weight.
 However, that does make EGO’s 650 the second strongest battery-powered blower we’ve tested to date, sitting only behind… EGO.

 Quietest Battery-Powered Leaf Blower

 With battery-powered blowers gaining in output power, they tend to generate more noise along the way.
 That defeats the purpose—so Ryobi did some work to solve that issue.
 Demonstrating their solution, the Ryobi 40V HP Brushless 730 CFM leaf blower not only hit 21.7 Newtons in our force test, but it also did so with a lower volume than most blowers.
 Instead of outputting the typical 85–88 decibels or SPL of flagship blowers, it measured a mere 72 decibels in high (76 decibels in Turbo).
 And we took those measurements from the operator’s ear, not 50 feet away like ANSI!